chiahsien/ZenReader/README.md

 ## Contributing

 We welcome contributions!
-Feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests.

 ## Roadmap